MinaFarid1/C_Problems/README.md

 ## Solutions 3: Implementation of stack data structure

 Use "gcc main.c Stack.c -o main.exe" to compile the code then run main.exe

+## Solutions 4: C program to check if a word is palindrome or not using stack